tatufrancis/tatufrancis.github.io/README.md

 [GroundworkCSS](http://groundwork.sidereel.com) is a fully responsive HTML5, CSS and Javascript toolkit created by [@ghepting](http://twitter.com/ghepting).

-Using GroundworkCSS, you can rapidly prototype and build accessible web apps that work on virtually any device.
+Using GroundworkCSS, you can rapidly prototype and create accessible web apps that work on virtually any device.
 Key features that make GroundworkCSS stand out are:

 * nestable, fractional, responsive, adaptive, fluid grid system